Local History Group

 OHDS members set about collecting memories of those who had lived and worked locally before motor transport changed all this.
 The LHG still has a stock of taped interviews and transcripts from this exercise.
 In due course we published four booklets on local Canterbury firms - "The Taylors" (corn and seed merchants, published 1988); "The Holmans" (millwrights and agricultural engineers, 1992); "The Bigglestons" (Iron Founders, 1996) and "The Pinnocks" (coal merchants, 2000).

-"Dover Street Remembered" (1993), "Ivy Lane Remembered" (1996) - now updated and reprinted as "Ivy Lane Revisited" (2013), "Nunnery Fields Remembered" (1998), "Old Dover Road – Past and Present" (2012) and "Longport Through the Ages" (2016) complete the Group"s booklets and are still much in demand from newcomers in these streets, wondering about the history of the many interesting old buildings there.
+"Dover Street Remembered" (1993), "Ivy Lane Remembered" (1996) - now updated and reprinted as "Ivy Lane Revisited" (2013), "Nunnery Fields Remembered" (1998), "Old Dover Road – Past and Present" (2012), "Longport Through the Ages" (2016) and "The Story of Oaten Hill" (2018) complete the Group"s booklets and are still much in demand from newcomers in these streets, wondering about the history of the many interesting old buildings there.

 The City Council has recognised our work by agreeing to name a car park as "Holmans Meadow" and an alleyway as "Bigglestons Link".

-Please note that the "Taylors" and "Dover Street" booklets are currently out of print.
+Please note that the "Taylors of Canterbury" is currently out of print.

 All our booklets are full of memorable photographs, often from family archives